stepiz62/Odontior/README.md

 # Odontior
-A suite for dental clinics
+A suite for dental clinics.

-See http://stepiz62.com/odontior for a description of the project.
+The description of the project is at http://stepiz62.com/odontior.